I have a teaching background and love visiting schools, libraries and festivals.

 Thanks for the great incursion yesterday.
 I’ve received positive feedback from staff and students alike who really enjoyed and appreciated your visit to our college. – Kathy, Quinn’s Baptist College

-I charge Australian Society of Authors rates (ASA) + travel:
+I charge rates suggested by Australian Society of Authors rates (ASA) + travel (WA):

 Please note that these travel costs apply to non-Albany visits in Western Australia.